spacecatpixel/lokidocs/docs/Wallets/Multisignature.md

+title: Loki Documentation | Loki, Monero and Cryptonote Multisignature Wallets
+description: This document will help with Loki, Monero and other Cryptonote cryptocurrency multisig wallets.
+Check out the guides on how to set a multi-sig wallet and how to process multi-sig transactions.

 # Multisignature
 In cryptocurrencies, multisig feature allows you to sign a transaction with more than one private key.
 Funds protected with multisig can only be spent by signing with M-of-N keys.